Policewomen over the decades

 Pauline joined the New Zealand Police in 1974.

 In Namibia fierce fighting between the local police and guerrillas had threatened the United Nations (UN) mission.
-The New Zealand police were there in a peacekeeping capacity but that did not lessen the dangers of working there, where the possibility of actual military or guerrilla action was very high.
-Their principal task was to observe the work of the South West African Police and accompany them as they discharged their duties, as well as attending all political meetings and rallies.
-Pauline found it interesting working with police of other nationalities especially noting their reaction to working with women as of the 1500 international police there, only 18 were female.
+The New Zealand police were there in a peacekeeping capacity but that did not lessen the dangers of working there, where the possibility of military or guerrilla action was very high.
+Their principal task was to observe the work of the South West African Police and accompany them as they discharged their duties, as well as to attend all political meetings and rallies.
+Pauline found it interesting working with police of other nationalities especially noting their reaction to working with women.
+Of the 1500 international police there, only 18 were female.

 The Namibian people were pleased to see the New Zealand contingent.
 Some 70% of the population was illiterate and many lived in poverty.
-Pauline said that people had so little that they would take fruit for the children when they visited settlements.
-This proved to be a positive relationship building exercise.
+Pauline said that people had so little that the police contingents would take fruit for the children when they visited settlements - a positive relationship building exercise.

-21 March 1990 was declared Independence Day, and this ended one of the largest and most complex operations that the UN had ever put into the field.
-The three policewomen who participated in this exercise were all posted to different areas and did not see much of each other until they came together for the presentation of the United Nations medal.
-All thought that they had done a good job and that the experience would be a highlight of their careers.
+Namibian Independence Day was declared on 21 March 1990 and ended one of the largest and most complex UN operations in the field.
+The three policewomen who participated in the exercise were posted to different areas and did not see much of each until the presentation of the United Nations medal.
+The women thought they had done a good job and that the experience would be a highlight of their careers.

 Pauline Thurston